Professor and Assessment & Accreditation Director

-Dr. Kelly M. Estrada is Professor of Education & the Chair of the Curriculum Studies & Secondary Education (CSSE) Department at Sonoma State University.
-She holds a Bachelor’s Degree in Linguistics from UCSD, as well as a Master’s Degree in Linguistic Anthropology and a Ph.D. in Education, with a specialization in Administration, Curriculum & Teaching Studies, from UCLA.
+Dr. Kelly M. Estrada holds a Bachelor’s Degree in Linguistics from UCSD, as well as a Master’s Degree in Linguistic Anthropology and a Ph.D. in Education, with a specialization in Administration, Curriculum & Teaching Studies, from UCLA.
 Her areas of expertise are language acquisition, literacy development and the integration of technology in instruction.
 Dr. Estrada serves as Co-PI/Project Director for the Preparing Underrepresented Educators to Realize their Teaching Ambitions (PUERTA).
 The PUERTA Project, funded by a grant from the U.S. Department of Education, Developing Hispanic Serving Institutions (DHSI), is designed to increase the number of Hispanic and Latino students qualified to teach in public elementary schools and secondary schools.
-For information on the PUERTA project, please visit the PUERTA project.
+Learn more about PUERTA.

 Ph.D.
 Administration, Curriculum & Teaching Studies, UCLA